According to data from Census ACS, about 34% of households in the state of Arizona are occupied by a renter.

 - Provide a tenant with a habitable rental property

-- Respect the peace and quiet of your tenant by notifying before entry
+- Respect the peace and quiet of your tenant by notifying them before entry

 - Treat tenants with respect and fairness